triton-inference-server/tutorials/Quick_Deploy/ONNX/README.md

-# Deploying a PyTorch Model
+# Deploying an ONNX Model

 This README showcases how to deploy a simple ResNet model on Triton Inference Server.

 ## Step 1: Export the model

-Save the PyTorch model.
+Export the ONNX model.

 ```
 # <xx.xx> is the yy:mm for the publishing tag for NVIDIA's PyTorch